• Skip to primary navigation

 Gelato is a type of dairy-based ice cream, flavored with intense natural flavors produced by using both fruit puree and whole fruits.

-The texture of gelato tends to be smoother and more velvety than that of Italian Ice.
+The texture of gelato is usually smoother and more velvety than that of Italian Ice.

 The ingredients used to make it also affect the taste since each shop typically uses its own blend of milk, cream and sugar in different proportions.